 Relapsing-Remitting Multiple Sclerosis

-The pattern of nerves affected, severity of attacks, degree of recovery, and time between relapses all vary widely from person to person.
+The nerves that are affected, how severe attacks are, the degree of recovery, and the time between relapses all vary widely from person to person.

-Eventually, most people with relapsing-remitting MS will enter a secondary progressive phase of MS.
+Eventually, most people with relapsing-remitting MS will move on to a secondary progressive phase of MS.

 Secondary Progressive Multiple Sclerosis